Prague – At the Very Center of Europe

 NEarby you will find the Rudolfinum, a 19th century concert hall.

-For those wishing to acess the Klementinum, look for the hidden from view entrence beside the Church of St. Salvator.
+For those wishing to access the Klementinum, look for the hidden from view entrance beside the Church of St. Salvator.

 After wrapping around the building you will come across a stand with tickets up the the famous library of Francis II, the enlightened Austrian Emperor.
 This building is also home to the Vyšehrad Codex, an 11th century illustrated manuscript that is the most important in Bohemia.
 They had it on display at the time of my visit.